Natural look of the clouds

-Rapidly Developing Thunderstorms - MSG - 0 degree
+Rapidly Developing Thunderstorms

 Rapidly Developing Thunderstorms - Convection Warning product is a geostationary meteorological product for nowcasting applications.
 It is produced with the NWC-SAF Geo 2018 software package.